mathildasoda/mathildasoda.github.io/menu/About.md

 title: About
 permalink: /About
 ---
-Hello, I'm Mathilda, an undergraduate student pursuing a B.S in Mathematics and a B.S in Computer Science (tracks: AI & ML, Numerical & Symbolic computation).
-I also hold the Intermediate Proficiency Certificate in German, and a minor in Linguistics.
+Hello, I'm Mathilda.
+I just finiehd my undergraduate with a B.S in Mathematics and a B.S in Computer Science (tracks: AI & ML, Numerical & Symbolic computation).
+I also hold an Intermediate Proficiency Certificate in German, and a minor in Linguistics.

 My main interest lies in statistical modeling.

+My hobbies include going to museums, taking care of my plants, knitting and embroidery.

 # Experience
+**Los Alamos National Lab - EES-16**: For my post-bac, I will be working on computational fire dynamics

 **University of Pennsylvania - Department of Physics & Astronomy**: For my senior thesis, I worked on improving Bayesian Neural Network models for inferrence of structural parameters of galaxies.
 I also got the chance to see the launch of Euclid telescope in person due to my PI's involvement in the project!